leopoldonavarretem/leopoldonavarretem/README.md

 <h1>👋 Hi there!
 Nice to meet you!</h1>
 <p>My name is Leopoldo Navarrete.
-I am full stack web developer with an interest in project Management.
+I am full stack web developer with an interest in Project Management.
 I'm constantly learning and updating the technologies I work with, however, I try to master the one's that I already use first.
 Feel free to send me a message on my <a href="https://www.linkedin.com/in/leopoldonavarretem/"><b>LinkedIn</b></p>

 <h2>🚀 About me</h2>
 <ul>